sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 Update your fork of the SATRE repository
 ```

-1. **Edit the section you want to change.** Click on the `specification.md` file in the repository where you will be able to edit it:
+1. **Edit the section you want to change.** Click on the `specification.md` file in the repository, where you will be able to edit it:

 ```{figure} ../../images/github_edit_file.png
 :alt: Edit a file